Node's Package Management and Loading Mechanisms

 server.listen(8888, () => console.log('server is listening'));

-socket.local* properties indicate the port/address the current server is listening on, while socket.remote* point to client information, which is very convenient for debugging multi-client access or troubleshooting NAT issues.
+socket.local* properties indicate the port/address the current server is listening on, while socket.remote* points to client information, which is very convenient for debugging multi-client access or troubleshooting NAT issues.

 net Getting Started Example